codr7/sw/README.md

 `sw` steals a line from Forth and uses a similarly flexible mechanism for definitions, which is different enough from most other languages to deserve a thorough explanation.

-`:` expects to be followed by an identifier and a body, which is anything up until `;`.
+`define:` expects an identifier and a body, which is anything up until `;`.
 The body is evaluated once for every reference to the name at emit time with trailing forms in reverse order on the stack. `,` may be used to evaluate a form.

 ### Macros

 By default, definitions are macros.

 ```
-:is-42 , 42 =;
+define: is-42 , 42 =;
 ```
 `[]`